-Welcome to NYRR Group Training, with sessions for runners in Manhattan, Brooklyn, and Queens.
+Welcome to NYRR Group Training, with sessions for runners being held in Manhattan, Brooklyn, and Queens.

 Geared to runners of all levels, from newcomers to experienced competitive racers, the workouts offer camaraderie, coaching, and the inspiration that comes from running with others.
 Whether your goal is to become a runner, to run your first race, or to set a personal best, you’ll find a welcoming atmosphere that encourages you to pursue your goals and have fun.

 NYRR Group Training will help you get stronger and faster with your choice of four different weekly sessions: